Here is a video demonstration:

 When you select an item in the Search Box, its default action is executed:

 - For Safenotes and Contacts default action is Edit,

 - For Identities default action is Fill Forms,

 - For Search Engines and SearchCards default action is Search.

 Alternative Actions - RightClick.

-Example: you can Edit passcard that you found instead of Logging in, or
+Example: you may Edit passcard that you found instead of Logging in, or

-you can Login In New Window instead of Login in Same Window.
+you may Login In New Window instead of Login in Same Window.

 Find Passcard, Safenote, Identity by Name.